 Porsche 911 (996) Carrera

-The 996 generation of Porsche 911 was the first to sport a water-cooled flat-6-cylinder engine instead of an air-cooled one, which made it a dud with purists at the time.
+The 996 generation of Porsche 911 was the first to sport a water-cooled flat-6-cylinder engine instead of an air-cooled one, which made it a dud for the German automaker among purists at the time.
 Today, these cars are a relative bargain on the used car market with affordable pricing that has made them attainable.
 That’s provided you’re willing to do some research to identify some of the better-known reliability issues.
-Be wary of cheap cars which might need a lot of remedial work, and weigh up if you want a rear-wheel-drive Carrera 2 or an all-wheel-drive Carrera 4.
-Coupe, soft-top convertible, and Targa body styles can all be found priced at or below $40,000, depending on the car’s condition and odometer.
+Be wary of cheap cars which might need a lot of remedial work, and weigh up if you want a rear-wheel-drive (RWD) Carrera or an all-wheel-drive (AWD) Carrera 4.
+Interest in these has gone up in recent years, but coupe, soft-top convertible, and Targa body styles can still be found priced at or below $40,000, depending on the car’s condition and odometer.

 Porsche Cayman/Boxster

 The mid-engine Porsche Cayman and Boxster duo—sold today as the 718 Cayman and 718 Boxster—has at times been accused of being more fun to drive than the Porsche 911.
-If you’re looking to get your hands on a Porsche sports car for a reasonable price, the second-generation 987 from model years 2005 to 2012 is a sweet spot at the moment.
-The available engines and their related power output varied in the Cayman and Boxster over the years, so it’s wise to know what you want and what it’s worth before you begin to search (that said, all versions of Porsche's flat-six-cylinder engine have plenty of appeal).
-That said, sub-$30,000 pricing is not unheard-of, especially if the option of a manual transmission is on the table.
+If you’re looking to get your hands on a Porsche sports car for a reasonable price, the second-generation 987 from model years 2005 to 2012 is a sweet spot.
+The available engines and their related power output varied in the Cayman and Boxster over the years, so it’s wise to know what you want and what it’s worth before you begin to search.
+That said, all versions of Porsche's flat-six-cylinder engine have plenty of appeal.
+Sub-$30,000 pricing is now common for this model year range, and you may score one for less if a manual transmission is on the table.

 Note: Images may show US or European models.